yugabyte/yb-sql-workshop/query-using-bi-tools/README.md

 * orders   : the orders representing the product purchases the users have performed
 * reviews  : reviews about products written by various people

-We will then use the SQL query functionality of YugaByte DB to answer some questions about the ecommerce site.
+We will then use the SQL query functionality of YugabyteDB to answer some questions about the ecommerce site.
 This in turn will require RDBMS-like query capabilities, for example:
 * Filter data using `WHERE` clauses
 * Join data between tables
 * Perform data aggregation using `GROUP BY`